The Pulse of K-Entertainment

 The Premise: Greed as a Survival Instinct

 That choice, to keep the gold rather than return it, is the engine of the entire series.
-As reported by Soompi upon the official trailer's release in early April 2026, the drama's central tension is Hee-ju's struggle not just with the people hunting her, but with her own awakening desire to hold on to the gold at any cost.
+According to Disney+ Korea's official trailer and poster materials released in early April 2026, the drama's central tension is Hee-ju's struggle not just with the people hunting her, but with her own awakening desire to hold on to the gold at any cost.
 The trailer opens with her internal monologue over the gleaming bars, and it is immediately clear: this is a character study as much as a chase thriller.
-The tagline on the official poster reads "A dazzling desire blooming in the darkness."
-That is not marketing copy.
-That is the show's actual thesis.
+The official poster tagline reads "A dazzling desire blooming in the darkness."
+That is not empty marketing copy.
+It is the show's actual thesis.

 The Cast: Built for Tension